pengfei99/py-packaging/docs/packaging_python_scripts.md

 In this tutorial, we only show how to use **setuptools** as our `build system`.
 The main difference of these build systems is how you configure your package and build command to build and upload the package.

-You can specify setuptools by adding the following lines to pyproject.toml:
+You can specify `setuptools` as your build system by adding the following lines to `pyproject.toml`:

 ```toml
 [build-system]
 requires      = ["setuptools>=61.0.0", "wheel"]
 build-backend = "setuptools.build_meta"
 ```

+> You can notice the build-system specification stats with [build-system].

 #### 4.2.2 Specify project metadata